3UU/wordpress-shariff-wrapper/trunk/readme.txt

 == Changelog ==

+= 1.2.3 =
+* add round theme to the admin menu

 = 1.2.2 =
 * tested with WP 4.1
 * added french language for buttons
-* added theme "round" (round buttons without text an with fixed width)
+* added theme "round" (round buttons without text but with fixed width)

 = 1.2.1 =
 * typos